Updated: June 14, 2018

 So how does this affect prices?

-If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are right.
-As you likely understand, older air conditioners more often have leaks and need repairs.
-Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
+If this sounds like a case study on supply and demand, then you are right.
+As you likely understand, older air conditioners may have more leaks and need repairs.
+Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
 Prices have only increased due to scarcity.

-Remember that in order to purchase R22, you’ll need to be an EPA-certified technician.
-So, the typical homeowner can’t purchase a cylinder themselves.
-Also, there are some stern regulations now on how refrigerant should be reclaimed and recycled, which adds to the cost.
-This fee is passed on to the homeowner as companies are forced to cover the increased overhead related to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.
+Remember that in order to purchase R22, you have to be an EPA-certified technician.
+So, the average homeowner is unable to purchase a cylinder themselves.
+In addition, there are some stern regulations now on how refrigerant should be reclaimed and recycled, which adds to the cost.
+This fee is passed on to the homeowner as companies are forced to cover the increased overhead associated with R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 So, what does this mean for you?

 The cost of R22 is considerably increasing because of the declining supply, and new refrigerant will no longer be available for use at all after 2020, excluding recycled quantities.

 If you’re thinking, “Man, this is starting to sound expensive,” you’re correct, it is.
 This is why when our professionals come out to assess your unit we check to see what refrigerant your unit uses, and in the majority of the cases, we’ll advocate for an upgrade because of the increasing cost of maintaining an R22 air conditioner.